codewithgaji/Task_Tracker/README.md

 - Python 3.x
 - `pip` (Python package installer)

+## Usage
+You can test the project locally by running the script Task_Tracker.py, or interact with it via a web interface if the project has been deployed as a web app (check the "Deploy as a Service" section below).

 ## Testing via Google Colab
 To test this project directly in a Google Colab environment, click the link below to launch the Colab notebook: